 Chapter 11 Bankruptcy Lawyers in Jacksonville

-A Chapter 11 bankruptcy is often referred to as a reorganization plan, employed by corporations, partnerships, and sole proprietorships to manage debt.
-It allows the business to continue operations while a court-appointed trustee works with the business’s principals to establish a fair, equitable, and feasible way to pay creditors, even while rebuilding the enterprise to function well and profitably into the future.
+A Chapter 11 bankruptcy is often referred to as a reorganization plan filed by corporations, partnerships, and even individuals to manage debt.
+It allows the business or individual to continue operations while establishing a fair, equitable, and feasible way to pay creditors, even while rebuilding enterprise to function well and profitably into the future.

 Help with Chapter 11 Bankruptcy

 As with any Florida-based businesses, a Chapter 11 bankruptcy filing can help resolve different financial challenges for different businesses.

 Our attorneys are experienced in handling the complexities of a Chapter 11 case, including the following which are typical in Chapter 11 proceedings: